 "There was a rash of sightings of the Monongy beginning in the early 1930s and lasting through the end of the 1950s," Eggart writes.

 "Sightings were reported weekly, and the Pittsburgh police department responded by creating a task force specifically to deal with the aquatic creature."

 Eggart alleges that in 2003, photos of Monongy taken from a fishing boat appeared online but were mysteriously removed.
-In about 2010, a "Search for Monongy" swim race was established at Pittsburgh, and some who have since looked for corroborating accounts speculate that the tale was entirely invented for the event and that no previous legend existed.
+Then, in about 2010, a "Search for Monongy" swim race was established at Pittsburgh.
+Some who have since looked for corroborating accounts speculate that the tale was entirely invented for the event and that no previous legend existed.

 The Rivesville River Monster

 In 1983 coal miner John Edward White was fishing for channel catfish on the Monongahela at Rivesville, downstream of Fairmont, when he observed what he described as a large fin and serpentine tail moving toward him through the water.

 Later that year, the Fairmont Times-West Virginian reported that other fishers described the same kind of monster near Rivesville, a drive of an hour and a half south of Pittsburgh.

 In her article "The Monsters of Marion County," published by the Marion County Convention and Visitors Bureau, Rachel Ellis wrote that "some gave a description that sounded like Ogua, including the reddish-brown color and the razor-sharp teeth, while others thought this creature must be unique to Rivesville."

 Her article also includes a selection of monsters believed by some to haunt the hills of Marion County near Fairmont, where the West Fork River and Tygart Valley River join to form the Monongahela.
 Ellis also includes links to several good restaurants and boat-rental services along the way to assist monster hunters.